 to the Ezulwini valley and visit a craft market.

 Overnight at Royal Swazi Sun.
 (B, L, D)

-Continue south and cross the border back
+Continue south and cross the border back into

-into South Africa, pass traditional huts and
+South Africa, passing the traditional huts and

 rolling hills of Zululand.
 Optional afternoon